Meis (department store)

 Meis, also known as Meis of Illiana, was a department store based in Terre Haute, Indiana, United States.
 Existing from 1928 to 1989, the chain operated 11 stores at its peak.
-At the time it was sold to Elder-Beerman there were 10 stores.
-The Plaza North store in Terre Haute had already closed.
+In 1989, the chain sold most of its locations to Elder-Beerman.

 History

 Lucien Meis and Salo Levite founded the Meis department store in downtown Terre Haute, Indiana, in 1928.
-This store remained open until the late 1970s.
+This store remained open until the early 1980s.
 Meis also operated other stores in Terre Haute at Honey Creek Mall, Plaza North, and The Meadows.
 The chain also operated a jeans store called The Bottom Half.
 Both of these businesses were sold to Brown Shoe Company (now Caleres) in 1972.

 Stores also operated in Anderson, Kokomo, Marion, and Elkhart, Indiana; Carbondale, Danville, and Mattoon, Illinois; and Paducah, Kentucky.

 Brown Group sold the Meis chain, then consisting of ten stores, to Elder-Beerman in 1989.